Super Contra: Super Contra 7

 A bootleg hack of Super C, titled Super Contra 7, was produced by Fuzhou-based Waixing Science & Technology (under the pseudonym ESC Co.
 Ltd.) in 1996.
-This hack replaced the level designs with ones stolen from other games (Such as Mighty Final Fight), and included different bosses, one of which was the second boss from the original Contra, and others from Shatterhand.
+This hack replaced the level designs with ones stolen from other games (such as Mighty Final Fight), and included different bosses, one of which was the second boss from the original Contra, and others from Shatterhand.
 The physics vary from the original Super C, as the game runs at a lower framerate, and the Konami code is much easier to execute, requiring the player to hold the A and B buttons while the game starts.
 The game was later re-released as Super Contra 8 in 1999.
 The game gained attention primarily for being far more challenging than the original Super C, which was primarily due to glitches, and for containing stolen assets.
 It was also reviewed by James Rolfe.

-Waixing later produced a genericized hack of Super Contra 7, titled Super Fight I. This was to be legally distinct, in an attempt to protect Waixing's licensees in Western Europe and North America from legal trouble with Konami.
+Waixing later produced a genericized hack of Super Contra 7, titled Super Fight I, which was primarily used on plug and play consoles.
+This was to be legally distinct, in an attempt to protect Waixing's licensees in Western Europe and North America from legal trouble with Konami.
 Other hacks include Xtreme Robot, a hack of Super Fight I with improved graphics utilizing altered famiclone technology, and New Contra, a title screen hack for Super Contra 7 which was likely not produced by Waixing.

 Reception

 In Japan, Game Machine listed Super Contra on their March 1, 1988 issue as being the fourth most-successful table arcade unit of the month.
+The NES port Super C sold more than 500,000 units.

 Super Contra received positive reviews.
 Allgame editor Aaron Kosydar described Super C as "an excellent game that a lot of hardcore gamers will never forget".
 Japanese game magazine Famitsu gave the Famicom (NES) version of the game a score of 25 out of 40.

 In 1997, Electronic Gaming Monthly listed it as the 9th best arcade game of all time.